Aldair47x/Personal-Portafolio-LandingPage/README.md

 1. Fork and clone this repo on your computer.
 3. `cd` into the root directory and open it.
-4. Run `index.html` and open it with your favorite browser.
+4. Run `node start` and open it with your favorite browser.

 ## Author